Write an Issue (screenshot mode)

 Click AI Draft on the right and a small input box opens.
 Describe the bug in a line or two, hit Generate, and AI fills in both the title and the body sections at once.
 Only the sections you've turned on get filled, and your title prefix stays put.
 If you've already jotted down a title or body, AI takes that in as context too — and any images you placed in the body stay put, with only the text refreshed.

-In screenshot mode, AI reads the annotated screenshot you attached.
+In screenshot mode, AI reads the annotated screenshot you attached along with a summary of the console, network, and action logs collected so far.
 A one-line description helps it pin down what's wrong on screen and reflect it in the draft.

 AI slips up now and then, so give the generated draft a quick look.
 The banner only shows when an AI is connected — see AI LLM Connection for how.